Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning: Introduction

-In addition, one of the major handicaps of FL is the time spent in communications between the server and the clients \cite{sattler2019,zhu2020}.
-We show that the dynamic selection of clients of our dynamic aggregation operator also allows to improve the learning of the federated model, which results in \begin{enumerate*}[label=(\arabic*)] \item reducing the number of \nuria{rounds of learning}, \item lessening the number of model updates among the central federated model and the clients, and hence \item diminishing the time spent in communications between the server and the clients\end{enumerate*}.
+\emc{We analyze the behavior of the DDaBA in an scenario with a extreme proportion of adversarial clients, and we see that the performance of the federated \corr{global} model is hindered.
+Although this is} a very unlikely scenario, we \emc{also} introduce \emc{the} static version \emc{of DDaBA}, Static Defense Against Byzantine Attacks (SDaBA), which \emc{predefine the parameters of the linguistic quantifier of the IOWA operator for discarding the susceptible adversarial clients.} \emc{The SDaBA, as well as the DDaBA, outperforms all the baselines in the three adversarial attacks developed for the evaluation.}

-The rest of the work is organised as follows: the following section summarises the background related to FL, federated aggregation operators and adversarial attacks in FL.
-Section \ref{s_proposal} is focused on the description of the dynamic FL model for identifying adversarial clients. \nuria{We detail the experimental set-up in Section \ref{s_experimental_study} and evaluate and analyse the results of the FL models in Section \ref{s_results}.
+The rest of the work is organized as follows: the following section summarizes the background related to FL, adversarial attacks in FL and defenses against them.
+Section \ref{s_proposal} is focused on the description of the dynamic FL model for identifying adversarial clients. \nuria{We detail the experimental set-up in Section \ref{s_experimental_study} and evaluate and analyze the results of the FL models in Section \ref{s_results}.
 Finally, conclusions are described in Section \ref{s_conclusions}.}